MathoAvito/MathoAvito/README.md

 ## I am a junior DevOps Engineer and a real Geek!

-- 🔭 I’m starting my way in the wonderful world of DevOps and looking for challenges.
+- 🔭 I’m starting my way in the amazing world of DevOps and looking for challenges.
-- 🌱 I’m currently learning everything :laughing: :laughing:
+- 🌱 I’m currently learning everything :laughing:
 - :desktop_computer: I'm passionate about PC Building and new technologies.
 - :gear: I love 3D Printing.
 - ⚡ Fun fact: I enjoy playing and listening to music!